 Because of the varying nature of wood sealers and the ingredients that are placed in them, it can be hard to know which is best for sealing your front and back porches.
 IF you don’t plan on sealing up anything other than your deck, sealers with some form of UV protection would be wise products to settle on.
 Also, be sure that the products of interest contain little to no wax.
 This can age quickly and has less water protection than brands without it.

-For some products, this could be a hazy shine but others that aren’t entirely transparent may lead to color variations.
+For some products, this could be a hazy shine, but for others that aren’t entirely transparent may lead to color variations.
 Furthermore, the final color may not be visible until a week or two has passed.

 You’ll have to be patient with some products, more so if the wood your coating covers a large area.
 In short, know as much as possible about the sealer’s transparency level before settling on any one brand.
 A majority of those shown in the reviews above are colorless, although a few may not stay that way based on specific circumstances.